 Come spend the spring/summer at a forming intentional community in the beautiful mountains and rivers of Gitxsan Territory in northern BC!
 We strive for earth based, cooperative living in the hopes to create space for individual and collective transformation.
-We are an income-sharing community and aim to work with Sociocracy as our government structure.
-Currently there are 4 full time members in our community and we are hoping that number will grow in the coming years.
+Our membership has fluctuated since our inception in 2012, Currently there are 9 full time members (6 adults and 3 children) in our community and we are hoping that number will grow in the coming years.

 Our goal is to be an example of earth-based living in order to assist the much-needed transformation of ourselves and the greater society.